askopin/dates-comparison-problem/README.md

 ## Introduction

 A couple of months ago I was at an interview, and as a "homework" I was asked to solve the following problem:
 There is a list of events scattered across the globe, each has its start and end time.
-Required to build chains of events so that in each chain the next event starts on the same date the previous one ends, and display the result in a fancy way (which is out of scope of the article).
+The task is to build chains of events so that in each chain the next event starts on the same date the previous one ends, and display the result in a fancy way (which is out of scope of the article).
 Edge cases like overlapping events are also out of scope.

 Sounds simple, but while discussing a solution we struggled to have a common understanding of what it means for two things to happen on the same day.
-They were wondering what could be wrong with such simple and obvious requirement and I failed my roll to convince them that it's much more complicated than it looks like.
+They were wondering what could be wrong with such a simple and obvious requirement and I failed my roll to convince them that it's much more complicated than it looks like.

 So, we have a list that looks like this (order is not guaranteed):
 ```